collective/collective.collectionfilter/README.md

 - Version 4.x — Plone 5.2
 - Version 3.x — Plone 5.0/5.1

-If AJAX loading doesn't work with your theme, disable it in the registry or override via [diazo](https://docs.diazo.org/en/latest/index.html).
+Should AJAX loading not work with your theme, disable it in the registry or override via [diazo](https://docs.diazo.org/en/latest/index.html).

 ## Authors